 The Master Magnesium Compound

 Not all types of magnesium deliver the same recognizable benefits.
-Like other minerals of nutritional value, magnesium occurs as various inorganic and organic forms in nature.
+Like other vitamins and minerals of nutritional value, magnesium occurs as various inorganic and organic forms in nature.
 Each of these forms has varying degrees of efficiency in human biochemistry.

 - Other forms of magnesium, especially the naturally occurring magnesium chloride, have been demonstrated to achieve much greater bioavailability.
 A magnesium chloride supplement will be the best and most bioavailable magnesium.

 Why Magnesium Chloride?